omnetpp/cmake/README.md

 These CMake modules were originally developed against **OMNeT+ 5.X**, but should also work with **OMNeT++ 6.0** and beyond.

 We are currently building our :pencil: documentation website at https://omnetpp.github.io/cmake.
-Though this documentation is still work-in-progress, you may already have a look on it!
+Though this documentation is still work-in-progress, you may already have a look at it!

 Usage
 -----